 The global EV industry has been stuck on a seesaw between two problems: range anxiety and charge time.
 Battery costs have fallen far enough that 500+ km range is achievable at mainstream prices.
 The remaining barrier is the charging experience -- finding a fast charger, waiting 30-40 minutes, and dealing with the gap between theoretical and actual charge speeds.

 BYD's approach attacks this from both ends.
-The Song Ultra's 610-710 km CLTC range eliminates daily range anxiety for most drivers.
-Flash Charging eliminates the wait-time problem for long-distance trips, at least within BYD's network.
-Together, they remove the two most cited reasons consumers hesitate to switch from internal combustion engines.
+The Song Ultra's reported 605-710 km CLTC range reduces daily range anxiety for many drivers.
+Flash Charging reduces the wait-time problem for long-distance trips, at least within BYD's compatible network.
+Together, they target the two most cited reasons consumers hesitate to switch from internal combustion engines.

-The catch -- and it is a substantial one -- is that this solution is currently confined to China.
-The combination of proprietary connectors, BESS-buffered stations, and a vehicle manufacturer that also produces its own batteries and charging hardware is a uniquely Chinese industrial ecosystem outcome.
-It cannot be replicated by importing BYD vehicles into Europe or North America and plugging them into existing CCS infrastructure.
+The catch -- and it is a substantial one -- is that this solution is currently centered on China.
+The combination of proprietary charging hardware, dense station rollout, and a vehicle manufacturer that also produces its own batteries and charging hardware is a Chinese industrial ecosystem outcome.
+It cannot be replicated by importing BYD vehicles into Europe or North America and plugging them into existing public infrastructure.

 BYD's real contribution may not be the Song Ultra itself, but the demonstration effect.
-Five-minute charging at $21,000 is now a proven, shipping product.
-The question is no longer whether it is technically possible, but how quickly the rest of the world can build the infrastructure to match it.
+Five-minute charging has moved from premium demo language into a mainstream China-market SUV claim.
+The question is no longer only whether it is technically possible, but how much infrastructure is required to make it reliable for ordinary drivers.

 Methodology